-The analytical requirement can be met by taking a course in quantitative methods (POL 345/346), formal theory (POL 347), or research design (POL 350).
-Several courses in other departments, which also satisfy the analytical requirement, are listed below.
+The analytical requirement can be met by taking a Politics course in quantitative methods (POL 345, POL 346), formal theory (POL 347), or research design (POL 350), or any one of the courses listed below:

 Much of politics revolves around strategic interactions between political actors.
 This is true in all fields of political science.
 In deciding whether to present a policy proposal to Congress, the President must anticipate the voting behavior of members of Congress.
 In deciding whether to engage in a public protest, individuals take into consideration the reaction of the regime, as well as that of fellow protesters.
 In deciding to go to war, countries anticipate the decisions of the enemy and the international community.
 Formal Methods and Game Theory are powerful analytical tools that help us understand these complex strategic interactions, by focusing on how institutions and social norms shape the incentives, tradeoffs and beliefs of political actors.
 The Politics Department offers a number of courses in game theory and formal methods.
 POL 347 provides an introduction to game theory in political science, covering static and dynamic games of complete and incomplete information, and applications to bargaining, vote buying, strategic information transmission, conflict, and cooperation in repeated games.

 - POL 347: Mathematical Models in Political Science.
 This course offers an advanced introduction to the use of game theory to study strategy and public choice in politics.
 The course covers the fundamentals of static and dynamic games of complete and incomplete information, as well as an introduction to the theory of repeated games.
 Each topic is developed with an application in political science, including strategic voting in elections and committees, bargaining, lobbying, strategic information transmission, and political agency.
 Prerequisites: MAT 103.